Conda for Bioinformatics

 Basic bioinformatics package operations

-# Search for bioinformatics tools
+# Search for bioinformatics tools (works without an environment too)

 conda search samtools